 “But I also know that exercise can help – both physically and emotionally.
 Pilates is one of the best forms of exercise for people with back pain.

 “I can’t promise you a magic cure, but for many back issues, Pilates has huge benefits.
 It strengthens muscles to help support your spine, corrects muscle imbalances that can be the cause of some back pain, stretches out tight muscles, improves your posture and raises your mood.

-“I have gone from being in constant pain and discomfort, and having back pain affect my daily life, to being pain free and able to get on with whatever I want, whether that’s simple activities such as unloading the food shop to the more physical demands of hiking up mountains, scuba diving, kayaking or being a member of a lowland search and rescue team.
+“I have gone from being in constant pain and discomfort, and having back pain affect my daily life, to being pain free and able to get on with whatever I want, whether that’s simple activities such as unloading the food shop to the more physical demands of hiking up mountains or white water kayaking.

 “Lots of my class members and clients have have been able to reduce their back pain with regular Pilates sessions.
 Some are even pain free.

 “Pilates helped me and it helped them.
 Now let it help you, too.”

 If you experience back pain, neck pain or sciatica, we always recommend first consulting with your GP.
 There are some spinal conditions, such as osteoporosis, where certain moves/exercises can prove detrimental.
 If your doctor (or other medical professional, such as a chiropractor, osteopath or physiotherapist) recommends exercise, we can help.

 If you have a group of friends/colleagues with back issues, we could run a specific private class for you at our Sutton studio or your home/workplace.
 Please contact us to discuss your options.

 For more information about how Pilates could help your specific back issue, or to discuss our services, please call the studio on 020 8274 1572 or email Lorraine@ParkViewPilates.co.uk